Vigris/all-work-no-play/README.md

 ### I'm not sure I follow.

-I'm saying anyone who thinks the characters in this story are realistic (very much including the main character) may need a psychologist.
+I'm saying anyone who thinks the characters in this story (including the main character) are in any way realistic may need a psychologist.
 These aren't real, multifaceted people.
 They're not intended to be.
 They're just the written expression of a subset of my turn-ons.

 ### Oookay.
 Settle down maybe.